PhilipPartsch/test_vale/docs/test_docs/correct_rst_content.rst

 Find typos
 ----------

-Vale shall give me a hint that, there are typos in my texxt.
+Vale shall give me a hint that, there are typos in my text.

 Find typos in notes